 Options may include:

-The strategy is being guided by a reference group of community representatives and agency stakeholders.
+The strategy has been guided by a reference group of community representatives and agency stakeholders.